 There are three primary methods of data collection that I will be using for this evaluation; interviews, checklists, and agency records.
 I will be conducting interviews on the premises of the NCSB headquarters at 7447 Central Business Park Drive in Norfolk from July 26th through July 28th.
-These dates have already been confirmed with the Housing and Homeless Services Division Head and I will be using one of the offices assigned to me as a Peer Recovery Specialist (PRS) during those days.
+I've already confirmed these dates with the Housing and Homeless Services Division Head and will be using one of the offices assigned to me as a Peer Recovery Specialist (PRS) during those days.